-- We encourage everyone to respect different cultures.
+- Encouraging everyone to respect different cultures

-A Commitment to Safety and Success
+Choosing an Exchange Program with a Commitment to Safety and Success

 We employ a full-time Student Services staff that offers guidance and assistance to all program participants.
 Each program participant is assigned a local representative to serve as their guide throughout their program.
 Should any questions or issues arise at any point, you have us to turn to.
 With ISE, you will never feel alone.

-Life Lessons and Life-long Friendships
+Creating Life Lessons and Life-long Friendships